claw-project/claw-compiler/INSTALL.md

 CLAW Fortran compiler (clawfc) is built on the top of the [OMNI Compiler](http://www,omni-compiler.org).
 It is currently tested with version [1.0.1](http://omni-compiler.org/download/stable/omnicompiler-1.0.1.tar.bz2).
 OMNI Compiler is packaged and built together with the CLAW Compiler.

 To build the and install the CLAW Fortran Compiler, use the followings commands.
-_NOTE_: OMNI Compiler is packaged with the CLAW Compiler so you don't need to install a separated version.

 ```bash
 git clone git@github.com:C2SM-RCM/claw-compiler.git